 I DO NOT RECOMMEND BAYRSS ANYMORE.

-Actually, because of all the poor support and problems with BayRSS and it’s creator, it’s has forced me to partner with Fredrik Ahlen and create my own eBay Wordpress affiliate plugin WP EASYBAY™.
+Actually, because of all the poor support and problems with BayRSS and it’s creator, it’s has forced me to partner with Fredrik Ahlen and create my own eBay WordPress affiliate plugin WP EASYBAY™.
 Read about the WP EASYBAY™ Product Launch here.

 **UPDATE March 2009**